You are viewing this site in staging mode. Click in this bar to return to normal site.

 This guidance shows that as mains water is permissible to have up to 200mg/l of sodium, it is considered safe for everyone to drink water with sodium up to this level unless they have been medically advised not to drink mains tap water.

-This level is set low at 200mg/l so that it is safe for consumers to drink the water safely, even if they are under medically prescribed directives – download the DEFRA Drinking Water Inspectorate document.
+This level is set low at 200mg/l so that it is safe for consumers to drink the water safely, even if they are under medically prescribed directives – if you would like to read more, download the DEFRA Drinking Water Inspectorate document here

-The average sodium levels in local mains tap water are obtainable from the water companies and all areas in Kent and Sussex are significantly below this 200mg/l:
+The average natural sodium levels in local mains tap water are obtainable from the water companies, and all areas in Kent and Sussex are significantly below this 200mg/l:

 • Ashford – 13mg/l